Esri/developer-support/arcsde-sql/postgresql/xy-to-point-cursor/README.md

 xy-to-point-cursor.sql
 ===================
-The anonymous pg/plsql scripts allow one to use the existing X and Y coordinates of a table to insert geometry column into an empty feature class.
+The anonymous pg/plsql scripts allows one to use the existing X and Y coordinates of a table to insert geometry into an empty feature class.
 Uses ST_GeomFromText for PostGIS data or ST_point 	for Esri ST_Geometry features.

 ----------